FC Zürich

-Fussballclub Zürich, commonly abbreviated to FC Zürich or simply FCZ, is a Swiss football club based in Zürich.
-The club was founded in 1896 and has won the Swiss Super League 13 times and the Swiss Cup 10 times.
-The most recent titles are the 2022 Swiss Super League and the 2018 Swiss Cup.
-The club plays its home games at the Letzigrund, which reaches a capacity of 26,000 spectators for league games.
+Fussballclub Zürich, commonly abbreviated to FC Zürich or simply FCZ, is a professional football club based in Zurich, Switzerland.
+The club was founded in 1896 and has won the Swiss Super League thirteen times and the Swiss Cup ten times.
+Their most recent titles are the 2022 Swiss Super League and the 2018 Swiss Cup.
+The club plays its home games at the Letzigrund, which has a capacity of around 26,000 for league games and which it shares with city rivals Grasshopper Club Zurich.

 FC Zürich is the only Swiss team to have reached the semi-finals of the European Cup more than once.
-This happened in 1964 and 1977, when the competition was played in its original format.
+This happened in 1964 and 1977 when the competition was played in its original format.
+FC Zürich co-founder, first captain and honorary member was Joan Gamper, who grew up in Zurich and later moved to Catalonia, founding Barcelona there in 1899.
+Since the 1960s, FC Zürich plays in all-white, which is one of the city's colours.

-The women's department features a 1st team playing in the Swiss Women's Super League, the only existing women's U21 team in Switzerland (competing in the top ranks of second tier Nationalliga B), and furthermore a U19, U17, U15 and U14 team.
-The U17, U15 and U14 teams compete in junior leagues against boys teams.
-The FC Zürich women's teams roots originate in the first Swiss women's football club DFC Zürich and it is with 22 championship titles and multiple Champions League participations the most successful of Switzerland.
+The women's club, FC Zürich Frauen, are competing in the Swiss Women's Super League.
+They are the most successful club in Switzerland with 22 championship titles and multiple Champions League participations.
+The team's roots originate from the first Swiss women's football club, DFC Zürich.

 History

 1896–1924

-The club was founded in summer 1896 by former members of the two local clubs FC Turicum and FC Excelsior.
+The club was founded in summer 1896 by former members of the two local clubs: FC Turicum and FC Excelsior.
 Later, the official founding date was set at 1 August 1896.
-One of the founding members was the later FC Barcelona founder, Joan Gamper, coaching and playing for FC Excelsior and its successor from 1894 to 1897.
-The new club played its first game on 30 August 1896 on Velorennbahn Hardau in Zürich against FC Phönix St. Gallen with a 3:3 draw.
-In 1898, FC Excelsior completely merged with FC Zürich and local club FC Victoria joined shortly thereafter.
+One of the founding members was the later Barcelona founder Joan Gamper, who coached and played for FC Excelsior and its successor from 1894 to 1897.
+The new club played its first game on 30 August 1896 on Velorennbahn Hardau in Zurich against St. Gallen, which resulted in a 3–3 draw.
+In 1898, FC Excelsior merged with FC Zürich, and local club FC Victoria joined shortly thereafter.

-The debut game was in 1896 with the colors blue and white.
-The colors were changed to red and white; rivals Grasshopper Club Zürich had the same colors.
-When Grasshopper Club temporarily retired from the championship in 1909, FCZ returned to the colors blue and white which they continue to use.
+The debut game was in 1896 with the colours blue and white.
+The colours were changed to red and white because rivals Grasshopper Club Zurich had the same colours.
+When Grasshoppers temporarily retired from the championship in 1909, FCZ returned to the colors blue and white, which they continue to use.
 Zürich won its first title in the Swiss Serie A in 1901–02, but did not win it again until 1923–24.

-Until the 1930s, the club's sporting remit included rowing, boxing, athletics, and handball, but football would become the focus of the club.
+Until the 1930s, the club's sporting remit included rowing, boxing, athletics and handball, but football would become the focus of the club.